We encourage all adults to know how to use a fire extinguisher. Prevention and early detection are the best ways to reduce the risk of fire.

-The Penticton Fire Department encourages all adults to know how to use a fire extinguisher.
-Prevention and early detection are the best ways to reduce the risk of fire.
-However, with training and practice adults can use portable fire extinguishers to extinguish small, contained fires.
-Extinguishing a small contained fire, such as a cooking pan, wastebasket fire or campfire may prevent needless injury and minimize property damage.
+With training and practice, adults can use portable fire extinguishers to extinguish small, contained fires such as a cooking pan, wastebasket fire or campfire.
+This may prevent needless injury and minimize property damage.

-The program fulfills the Worker's Compensation Board regulations which require employers to train staff in the operation of fire safety equipment.
+The program fulfils the Worker's Compensation Board regulations which require employers to train staff in the operation of fire safety equipment.
 The following regulations apply:

-Payment is required 7 days prior to the start date of the course.
+Watch this page for updates.
+Pre-registration is required!
+The cost is $5 per person.
+Payment is required seven days prior to the start date of the course.
 Cash or cheque only (credit cards not accepted).